XplayzHD/mc-server/README.md

     chmod 755 install.sh
     ./install.sh [FirebaseEndpointUrl]
     ```
     The reason for this script is that without it, a headless Ubuntu server running on a Raspberry Pi makes it tricky to download all the specified files from this repository, unzip them and place them in the correct locations.
 This script makes things simpler and initializes all necessary services.
-Feel free to closely examine the specific files for more information.
-Below is a brief summary of what `install.sh` will do:
+Feel free to closely examine `install.sh` for more information.
-      1. Download the `minecraftserver.service` file from this repository and move it to `/etc/systemd/system`.
-      2. Change permissions of the `mcserver.sh` file to ensure it is writable
-      3. Notify the system of the new service file and enable the service
-      4. Download the `mcserver.sh` file and place it in the `/usr/local/bin` directory.
-This script will be the one that runs every startup.
-It checks the server version, updates the server if needed, and runs the server.
+    The endpoint is saved under `YourUserHomeDirectory/.mc-server/server.endpoint`.
+Usually this is `/home/pi/.mc-server/server.endpoint`.
+You may update the endpoint in the future, and a restart of the server will be required for the new endpoint to take effect.

-      > Note that the `mcserver.sh` executable allocates 2GB of RAM for the server.
-Depending on the Pi being used, these settings may need to be changed.
+      > By default, the `mcserver.sh` executable allocates 2.5GB of RAM for the server.
+Depending on the Pi being used, these settings can be changed in `mcserver.sh`.

-      5. Change the permissions of the `mcserver.sh` file to ensure it is executable
-      6. Download the `mcserverbackup.sh` file and place it in the `/usr/local/bin` directory.
-This script will backup the folders in the saves folder 7 or more days after the last update.

-      > Note that the `mcserverbackup.sh` executable only keeps the 3 most recent backups.
-All older backups are removed from the system.

-      7. Change the permissions of the `mcserver.sh` file to ensure it is executable
-      8. Install anacron for the case of inconsistent uptimes
-      9. Replace default anacrontab with modified version to run weekly backups
-      10. Run the server

     Once all necessary files are downloaded and in place, the server will begin to run.
 It is recommended to OP at least one player via the server console once it starts up:
     ```